CERTCC/Vultron/README.md

 [Designing Vultron: A Protocol for Multi-Party Coordinated Vulnerability Disclosure (MPCVD)](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=887198) report.

 In this repository, we are taking the first steps towards implementing the protocol and behavior logic described in that report.
 Currently, the work is focused on mapping the formal protocol onto the syntax and semantics of the [ActivityPub](https://www.w3.org/TR/activitypub/) protocol.
+Examples of our first steps in that direction can be found in [doc/examples](doc/examples)

 # What is Vultron *not*?